LucHermitte/local_vimrc/README.md

   [BuildToolsWrapper](http://code.google.com/p/lh-vim/wiki/BTW) to support
   CMake based projects.
 - Document how to mix definitions that need to be source once only, and `local_vimrc`
-- Support the definition of the project configuration in files put a separate directory (in order to help versioning them).
+- doc&test: Support the definition of the project configuration in files put a separate directory (in order to help versioning them).
 - Add option to stop looking at `$HOME` or elsewhere (`[bg]:lv_stop_at` : string, default `$HOME`)
-- Support List of possible names for `vimrc_local` scripts
+- doc: Support List of possible names for `vimrc_local` scripts
-- Modernize the v6 code to v7 (with lists and related functions)

 ## History